 If you’re staying at the luxe boutique Iron Horse Hotel (as I was), you definitely don’t want to miss breakfast at the hotel’s restaurant, The Library.
-It offers communal tables where you can enjoy locally sourced sausage, bacon, eggs, and Wisconsin kringles, as well as healthy fresh smoothies (to balance out your options).
+It offers communal tables where you can enjoy locally sourced breakfast.
+We had asausage, bacon, eggs, and Wisconsin kringles, as well as healthy fresh smoothies (to balance out your options).

 You could also hop over to Engine Company No. 3, which is located in a historic, restored Milwaukee Fire Station.
 This hot brunch spot showcases all sorts of Milwaukee Fire Department relics, including photos, hats, ladders, and a big trampoline from the early 1900s.